river-corridors-sfa/rcsfa-data_processing_for_publication/how_to_conduct_code_reviews.md

    - The title of the issue should include the name of the script and whether it's a formal or informal code review (e.g., "Formal code review of myscript.R").
    - The issue description should include a link to the script.
    - Use the "Assignees" section to assign the issue to your code reviwer.
 4. The code reviewer will either run (formal) or read (informal) the script line by line.
-They will leave comments in the issue listing the line number and their comment.
+They will leave comments in the issue listing the line number and their comment (e.g., "L15: add more comments to explain the calculation").
 The code reviewer assess for the following:
    - **Accessibility**: Are the comments and code sufficient enough to understand what is happening in each line?
    - **Clarity**: Is there redudant code that can be written more efficiently or removed?
    - **Accuracy**: Are calculations correct?